Zeqing-Wang/Zeqing-Wang.github.io/_pages/about.md

 <!-------------------->
 **Seize the day, and do what you are passionate about.**

 🧑‍🎓Currently, i'm a graduate student in the [SCHOOL OF COMPUTER SCIENCE AND ENGINEERING](https://cse.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/) as a member of [HCP Lab](https://www.sysu-hcp.net/), advised by Associate Professor [Keze Wang](https://kezewang.com/).
-My research interest recently relates to VLM(Vision  Language Model), Audio-Driven Animation and other cross-modal models.
+My research interest recently focuses on VLM(Vision  Language Model).

 Before that, I obtained my Bachelor degree in [Software Engineering(Pilot Program in Engineering)](http://csw.jlu.edu.cn/info/1080/2824.htm) from [Jilin University](https://www.jlu.edu.cn/).
 In my undergraduate studies, I did research on bioinformatics under the supervision of Professor [Fengfeng Zhou](https://www.healthinformaticslab.org/).
 At the same time, I also worked on software development (Android, .Net, SpringBoot, Django etc.) and Re-id problem under the supervision of Professor [Xiaosong Han](https://ccst.jlu.edu.cn/info/1196/17217.htm).
 I am truly fortunate to be guided by two kind professors :>!